rainsound-ai/rainsound.ai/readme.md

 spin deploy
 ```

-**Architecture overview**
+## Architecture overview

-Our site is basically a traditional multi-page, vanilla-JS web site, but with some modern niceties.
+Our site is basically a traditional multi-page web site, but with some modern niceties.

-Most notably, we use Rust across the entire stack:
+Most notably, we use Rust instead of JavaScript across the entire stack:

 - At build time to resize images and do other asset pre-processing.